rhysgs/PoeStrongbox/README.md

 1: Go to ~/database.json and set up your local/live databases.

-* Your databases MUST include a table called 'migrations'.
+* Your databases MUST include a database called 'migrations'.

 2: Install npm packages